 “I was a language teacher for 38 years and I’m sure I couldn’t make it better than Winda does.
 Learning with Cinta Bahasa was a beautiful and (enrichissante) experience.
 I will come again when I will be in Ubud again.”

-Anak Agung Gde Putra Rangki, also known as “Pak Putra“, is the Senior Teacher and Programs Coordinator at Cinta Bahasa.
-A Balinese culture and architecture expert as well as an Indonesian and Balinese language expert, Pak Putra has a decades of experience in teaching Indonesian language and culture in Bali.
+Our Senior Teacher Anak Agung Gde Putra Rangki, also known as “Pak Putra“, is a Balinese culture and architecture expert as well as an Indonesian and Balinese language expert, Pak Putra has a decades of experience in teaching Indonesian language and culture in Bali.

-A very respected man in Bali society, he also plays role as the Director of Dhyana Putri Adventures, a company whose primary goals are to immerse visitors to Indonesia in the culture and has been Teaching Indonesian to college students from University of San Diego, Union College, University of Wisconsin-Superior and UCLA during their cultural immersion courses in Bali.
+A very respected man in Bali society, he is the leader of his local traditional government, the Banjar, and has been Teaching Indonesian to college students from University of San Diego, Union College, University of Wisconsin-Superior and UCLA during their cultural immersion courses in Bali.
 He was the Indonesian Culture Consultant at the Green School Bali (teaching Balinese Culture and Indonesian language) and the Language teacher (Indonesian) and cross cultural trainer for the Academic Semester Abroad program of the Experiment in International Living’s Semester Abroad Program for North American undergraduates in Bali.
 He speaks fluent Indonesian, Balinese, Javanese and English.

 She has been traveling around Indonesia to do the research for IREWOC (International Research on Working Children), John Hopkins University-Center for Communication Program, and JRKY (Jaringan Relawan Kemanusiaan Yogyakarta), Center for Health Policy and Social Studies, and many more.
 In the fields, she has taught many people about Indonesian language and culture understanding.